foundry-vtt-community/wiki.js/community/Community-Media.md

 ---

 ## Gabriel Pickard

-"Gabriel Pickard is a long time rpg lover residing in the Seattle Washington, he's traded chef's knives for digital art and apparently talking in the third person.", *Gabriel Pickard, Roll20*
+> "Gabriel Pickard is a long time rpg lover residing in the Seattle Washington, he's traded chef's knives for digital art and apparently talking in the third person."
+> — *Gabriel Pickard, Roll20*

 ### Link(s) to Media
 * [Roll 20 Marketplace](https://marketplace.roll20.net/browse/publisher/64/gabriel-pickard)